Internet companies in new effort to disclose more on NSA requests

 SAN FRANCISCO Some of the world's biggest Internet companies on Monday increased efforts to disclose more about their forced cooperation with U.S. spy agencies, and Google Inc asked a court to hold what would be unprecedented public oral arguments.

-Google Inc, Facebook Inc and others met with a panel established by the White House to review the sweeping domestic surveillance exposed by Edward Snowden, a former contractor at the National Security Agency.
+Google Inc (GOOG.O), Facebook Inc (FB.O) and others met with a panel established by the White House to review the sweeping domestic surveillance exposed by Edward Snowden, a former contractor at the National Security Agency.

 Google's new court filing adds to its earlier petition.
 It complains that its reputation and business have been damaged by what it says were misleading reports that the NSA had "direct access" to its internal servers.
 The companies have denied those reports, and most now publish summaries that give the number of all the government requests they receive.